ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 }
 ```

-You learn more about the applications of chainlink by reading [the developers blog](https://blog.chain.link/tag/developers/).
+You can learn more about the applications of chainlink by reading [the developers blog](https://blog.chain.link/tag/developers/).

 #### Oracle services {#other-services}